 If you’re also selling property during alert level 3, there is more information here.

-At alert level 3, it may be possible to meet your conditions because professionals such as valuers, property inspectors and engineers may visit a property if they cannot provide their service remotely, if it is safe to do so and if the property's occupants agree.
+At alert level 3, it may be possible to meet your conditions because professionals such as valuers, property inspectors and engineers may visit a property if they comply with public health and industry-specific guidance and if the property’s occupants agree.
 They need to maintain a physical distance of 2 metres from anyone while they are there, and it is highly recommended that everyone wears a face covering.
 You can find guidance about face coverings on the COVID-19 website.